 She also directed projects for the Louisiana Jazz Network, an umbrella group that was formed to represent and promote local musicians.
 The network included the Arts Council of New Orleans, the Louisiana Division of the Arts, Musicians for Music, the Louisiana Jazz Federation, the New Orleans Jazz and Heritage Foundation and WWOZ-FM.

-Result: a weekly listing of local music gigs, popularly known as the Jolly Jazz Calendar.
-Various local businesses let her use their copy machines gratis, and every week she’d distribute the 11″ x 17″ sheets, which she folded into quarters, free to friends and local music establishments—thus providing a welcome antidote to the often incomplete and inaccurate listings appearing in local publications.
+Result: a weekly listing of local music gigs that became known as The Jolly Jazz Calendar.
+Various local businesses let her use their copy machines gratis, and every week she’d distribute the 11″ x 17″ sheets free to friends and local music establishments—a welcome antidote to the often incomplete and inaccurate listings appearing in local publications.

-The New Orleans Jazz & Heritage Foundation, a nonprofit organization affiliated with the New Orleans Jazz & Heritage Festival, eventually agreed to help fund Jolly’s labor of love.
-Except for a brief period during which a foundation staffer assumed responsibility for the project, Jolly produced the calendar for approximately eight years.
+The New Orleans Jazz and Heritage Foundation, a nonprofit organization affiliated with the New Orleans Jazz and Heritage Festival, eventually offered to help fund Jolly’s labor of love.
+Except for a brief period during which a foundation staffer assumed responsibility for the project, Jolly produced the calendar for more than eight years.

 In 1987, a rejiggering of budget priorities at the foundation resulted in a loss of funding.
 By then the calendar had become something of an institution and was highly valued by local musicians.
 They rallied together to hold fundraisers, but after those proceeds were exhausted and Jolly had burned through most of her savings, she was forced to cease publication.